LaVIDE: Language-Prompted Satellite Change Detection via Map-Image Alignment: Conclusion

 \section{Conclusion}

-In this paper, we propose a novel map-image change detection algorithm, \ours{}, that leverages language to bridge the information gap between maps and images, effectively preserving high-level categorical information to enable detailed comparisons with the low-level visual details.
-It aligns the map and image embeddings into the feature space of the language-vision model for homogenization, and captures semantic differences across various semantic perspectives to improve the change detection performance.
-Extensive experiments demonstrate that the proposed method can achieve the state-of-the-art, outstanding in ensuring the integrity of the change region and suppressing noises.
+In this paper, we propose a novel map-image change detection algorithm, \ours{}, that leverages language to associate high-level category information with low-level visual details, thus boosting the comparison of maps with images.
+It utilizes language to encode maps and aligns map representations with image contents into the feature space of language-vision models for homogenization.
+To enhance the effect of feature alignment, we design restricted prompt learning and object-aware embedding enhancement strategies to exploit and enrich map information, making them more consistent with remote sensing image details, thus bridging the information gap for change detection.
+Extensive experiments demonstrate that the proposed method can achieve the state-of-the-art on land use change detection (i.e., multi-class) and building change detection (i.e., single-class), outstanding in ensuring the integrity of the change region and suppressing noise.